aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 1. Responsible stewardship of public money, and
 2. Related to responsible stewardship, when problems aren’t precisely defined mythology is allowed to propogate and eventually becomes accepted wisdom.

+The first of these I will discuss here.
+Item 2 will be picked up in my next post.

 ## Responsible use of public money: estimating relative impact

-The biggest reason that it matters to me is that Santa Cruz County has at least $35 million of public money invested in various programs that address affordable housing need.
+The biggest reason that it matters to me is that Santa Cruz County has at least 35 million USD of public money invested in various programs that address affordable housing need.
 I have no reason to believe that this public money is being irresponsibly spent.
 However, in the absence of specific, measurable goals for eliminating our affordable housing crisis it’s hard for me to see how we can even begin to evaluate whether the current strategy is the best way to spend tens of millions of dollars.

 The city and county of Santa Cruz have allocated public money to lots of different projects, under lots of different authorizations, with different (but complimentary objectives).
 To their great credit they have a system for reporting progress on many of these various strategies/actions/projects which can be viewed here: